 After medical drug detox or medical alcohol detox, a patient usually receives inpatient treatment followed by treatment in an outpatient setting.
-To learn more about how the top medical detox center in San Diego will help you, contact the Pacific Bay Recovery office at (619) 350-8220.
+To learn more about how the top medical detox center in Southern California will help you, contact the Pacific Bay Recovery office at (619) 350-8220.
 Our staff can assist with emergency detox situations.
 Request your free evaluation today!

 An Overview of Systematic Withdrawal (Medical Detox)